 Four rescued after power boat explodes, burns in Cooper River

-Four people were rescued Thursday after fire swept through, and sank, a 37-foot power boat near the Arthur Ravenel Jr. Bridge.
+Four people were rescued Thursday after fire swept and sank a 37-foot power boat near the Arthur Ravenel Jr. Bridge.

-The four aboard the “Wild Blue Yonder” notified the Coast Guard at 5:20 p.m. that an explosion in the engine room had been followed by a fire.
-Another boat on the river responded to the Coast Guard’s marine radio appeal for any close-by vessel to help, Petty Officer Chris McDonald said.
+The four aboard the “Wild Blue Yonder” notified the Coast Guard at 5:20 p.m. that an explosion aboard the boat had been followed by a fire.
+Another vessel on the river responded to the Coast Guard's marine radio appeal for any close-by vessel to help, Coast Guard Petty Office Chris McDonald said.

-The second vessel reached the burning boat about 5:25 p.m., took the people from it and waited until the Coast Guard could get there, McDonald said.
-He said no one was injured.
+The second vessel reached the burning boat, took the people from it and waited until the Coast Guard could get there, McDonald said.
+He said no medical assistance was needed.